 At 8:00 pm, the building exits are locked.
-After 8:00 pm, the building can only be exited via the main exit door near the elevators.
-To re-enter the building after the doors are locked, you must use a code.
-On-campus, after clinic and classes are over for the day, a faculty member or administrative staff member will lock the doors to campus rooms.
+After 8:00 pm, the building can be exited by doors on all sides of the building, but can only be re-entered at the main building entrance with the use of a code.
+On campus, after clinic and classes are over for the day, a faculty member or administrative staff member will lock the doors to campus rooms.
 Any students who are still on campus will be asked to leave at that time.

 VI.
 Campus Crime Statistics

 In compliance with federal requirements (the Clery Act, 1990), AAHW submits an annual campus crime and security report to the Department of Education.
 This survey documents any criminal offenses, hate crimes, drug, alcohol, or weapons violations, etc. which have occurred on campus.
 The survey includes crime statistics reported for the previous three years.
 The campus security report is required to be available to all current and prospective school students and employees.
 The annual campus security report is posted on AAHW’s website.
 A paper copy is available in the office of the Financial Aid Administrator (FAA).
 In addition, AAHW makes available to students and employees a log of public crimes, compiled by the Roseville P.D., which have been committed in the building, building parking lot, and adjacent road.

 AAHW is required to inform current and prospective students, and current and prospective employees, that the Roseville P.D. maintains a Sex Offender Registry.
 Students and employees may contact Roseville P.D. at 651-792-7008 or www.cityofroseville.com to obtain information regarding sex offenders who may be enrolled or employed at AAHW.
 The Minnesota Bureau of Criminal Apprehension administers a predatory offender registration and tracking program and may be reached at 888-234-1248 or 651-603-6748.